 • What are the costs/fees to consider?

 First, consider how much you would have to fork over if you find that perfect center-hall Colonial or loft-style condo.
-Once an offer on a new home is accepted, there are certain costs the buyer needs to pay right off the bat, and in most cases, out of their own pocket.
-These are called upfront expenses.
+Once an offer on a new home is accepted, there are certain costs the buyer needs to pay right off the bat and, in most cases, out of their own pocket.
+These are called up-front expenses.
 Here are a few to prepare for as you consider how to budget for a house:

-Yep, it’s a lot of money to try to save, but if you can swing it, in the long run, applying a 20% down payment will likely save you from paying thousands of dollars in additional mortgage interest over the life of the loan
+Yep, it’s a lot of money to try to save, but if you can swing it, in the long run, applying a 20% down payment will likely save you from paying thousands of dollars in additional mortgage interest over the life of the loan.

-• An FHA government loan that is open to everyone requires a down payment of at least 3.5%.
+• An FHA government loan that is open to everyone typically requires a down payment of at least 3.5%.

-2-5% Closing Costs
+2% to 5% Closing Costs

-Keep in mind that there are alternatives to paying the closing costs out-of-pocket, such as requesting a seller credit, requesting a lender credit, or a down payment/closing costs assistance loan program.
+Keep in mind that there are alternatives to paying the closing costs out-of-pocket, such as requesting a seller credit, requesting a lender credit, or tapping an applicable down payment/closing costs assistance loan program.
 These can help you minimize this expense.

 If you are moving for work reasons, check with your company to see if they offer a relocation package to help cover some or all of the moving costs.